 The Directorate for Engineering encourages its grantees to disseminate information on GRS to students planning to pursue the Ph.D. degree in engineering disciplines who share a commitment to diversity as a resource for enriching education.
-ENG anticipates that GRS will open and facilitate new avenues for increasing the participation of underrepresented students in engineering disciplines, and in turn, enhance the development of the U.S. engineering workforce in accordance with the America COMPETES Act and the Engineer of 2020 report of the National Academy of Engineering that foresees an engineering profession, that remains underrepresented with respect to women and minorities in the year 2020.
+ENG anticipates that GRS will open and facilitate new avenues for increasing the participation of underrepresented students in engineering disciplines, and in turn, enhance the development of the U.S. engineering workforce in accordance with the America COMPETES Act and the Engineer of 2020 report of the National Academy of Engineering.
 Inquiries regarding the supplement should be directed to one of the following GRS Coordinators:

-Dr. Mary Juhas

-Program Director, Diversity and Outreach

-Office of the Assistant Director

-mjuhas@nsf.gov

-703-292-5392

-Dr. Usha Varshney

-Division Director

-Division of Electrical, Communications and Cyber Systems

-muvarshne@nsf.gov 703-292-8339

-Ms. Sharon Middledorf Senior Specialist Division of Engineering Education and Centers msmiddled@nsf.gov 703-292-5351

-Dr. Marshall Lih Senior Advisor Division of Chemical, Bioengineering, Environmental and Transport Systems mmlih@nsf.gov 703-292-4608

-Dr. Richard Fragaszy

-Program Director

-Division of Civil, Mechanical and Manufacturing Innovation

-maakay@nsf.gov

-703-292-7011

-Dr. Juan Figueroa Program Director Division of Industrial Innovation and Partnerships mifiguero@nsf.gov 703-292-7054
+Dr. Omnia El-Hakim Program Director, Diversity and Outreach Office of the Assistant Director oelhakim@nsf.gov 703-292-2149 Dr. Usha Varshney Program Director Division of Electrical, Communications and Cyber Systems uvarshne@nsf.gov 703-292-8339 Ms. Sharon Middledorf Senior Specialist Division of Engineering Education and Centers smiddled@nsf.gov 703-292-5351 Ted A. Conway, Ph.D. - Program Director Research to Aid Persons with Disabilities Division of Chemical, Bioengineering, Environmental and Transport Systems Engineering e-mail: tconway@nsf.gov Tel: (703) 292-7091 Dr. Richard Fragaszy Program Director Division of Civil, Mechanical and Manufacturing Innovation rfragasz@nsf.gov 703-292-7011 Dr. Juan Figueroa Program Director Division of Industrial Innovation and Partnerships jfiguero@nsf.gov 703-292-7054